docbender/openHAB-SimpleBinary/README.md

 ### Data packet for data type byte
 This "data" packet could be send by master to write data into slave or by slave as answer for data request.
-Answer from slave should "done" when everything was right.
+Answer from the slave should be "done" when everything is right.
 <table>
   <tr><td><b>Byte</b></td><td><b>Value</b></td><td><b>Description</b></td></tr>
   <tr><td>0</td><td>0xXX</td><td>Device slave address</td></tr>